KadirChelik/Uno-Scoreboard/README.md

 # Uno Scoreboard Application

-A simple application that helps determine who starts the game and keeps track of scores at the end of each Uno game.
+A simple application that helps determine who starts the game and keeps track of scores at the end of each Uno game.(for 2 players)

 ## Demo